 • The percentage of fully formal enterprises (national or provincial) is the first measure of procedural costs.
-The key assumption of this indicator is that if more firms have taken all necessary steps to become fully legal, then the provincial administration can be considered more encouraging toward formalization and ensuring the ease of procedures.
-Before using this indicator, diagnostic checks by the research team confirmed that variation in registration was not determined by differences in the average size of businesses or manufacturing firms at the provincial level - rather, the measure is primarily an indicator of bureaucratic procedures.
+The key assumption of this indicator is that if more firms have taken all necessary steps to become fully legal, then the provincial can considered administration be encouraging toward formalization and ensuring the ease of procedures.
+Before using this indicator, diagnostic checks by the research team confirmed that variation in registration was not determined by differences in the average size of businesses or manufacturing firms at the provincial level - rather, the measure is primarily an indicator of bureaucratic procedures.16